garghardik03/Streamlit-Dashboard/README.md

-# SkySense - Analyzing Sentiment of Tweets about US Airlines
+### SkySense - Analyzing Sentiment of Tweets about US Airlines

 SkySense is a Streamlit application for analyzing the sentiment of tweets about US airlines.
 It provides interactive visualizations of tweet sentiment distribution, sentiment analysis by airline, and word clouds for different sentiment categories.
+Additionally, it displays sentiment analysis statistics and an interactive scatter plot for exploring the relationship between numerical features.

-## How to Run the Application
+#### How to Run the Application

 1. Clone this repository to your local machine.
 2. Install the required Python packages listed in `requirements.txt` by running: